What Are Burners & Stingers?

 Who Gets Burners?

 Football players are most at risk for burners.
-But they also can happen in teens who participate in:
+But they also can happen in kids and teens who participate in:

-Burners can also happen in a motor vehicle crash when the head is pushed to one side or something hits the neck and shoulder.
+Burners can also happen in an accident (like a fall from a bike or a motor vehicle crash) when the head is forcefully pushed to one side or something hits the neck and shoulder.

 How Are Burners Diagnosed?

-A doctor will usually recognize a burner from your symptoms and a physical exam.
+A doctor will usually recognize a burner from the child or teen’s symptoms and a physical exam.
 The doctor may check arm strength, reflexes, and range of motion in the arm.

 - a history of burners